Raihhazmi/Raihhazmi/README.md

 ---
 <p align="center">
-    *“Your time is limited, so don’t waste it living someone else’s life.” — Steve Jobs*
+    “Your time is limited, so don’t waste it living someone else’s life.” - Steve Jobs
 </p>